Hunter syndrome: Pathophysiology

 The human body depends on a vast array of biochemical reactions to support critical functions.
 One of these functions is the breakdown of large biomolecules.
 The failure of this process is the underlying problem in Hunter syndrome and related storage disorders.

 The biochemistry of Hunter syndrome is related to a problem in a part of the connective tissue known as the extracellular matrix, which is made up of a variety of sugars and proteins.
 It helps to form the architectural framework of the body.
 The matrix surrounds the cells of the body in an organized meshwork and functions as the glue that holds the cells of the body together.
 One of the parts of the extracellular matrix is a molecule called a proteoglycan.
 Like many components of the body, proteoglycans need to be broken down and replaced.
 When the body breaks down proteoglycans, one of the resulting products is mucopolysaccharides (GAGs).

 In MPS II, the problem concerns the breakdown of two GAGs: dermatan sulfate and heparan sulfate.
 The first step in the breakdown of dermatan sulfate and heparan sulfate requires the lysosomal enzyme iduronate-2-sulfatase, or I2S.
 In people with MPS II, this enzyme is either partially or completely inactive.
 As a result, GAGs build up in cells throughout the body, particularly in tissues that contain large amounts of dermatan sulfate and heparan sulfate.
 The rate of GAGs buildup is not the same for all people with MPS II, resulting in a wide spectrum of medical problems.

 Diagnosis

 The first laboratory screening test for an MPS disorder is a urine test for GAGs.
 Abnormal values indicate that an MPS disorder is likely.
-The urine test can occasionally be normal even if the child actually has an MPS disorder.
+The urine test can occasionally be normal even if the child has an MPS disorder.
 A definitive diagnosis of MPS II is made by measuring I2S activity in serum, white blood cells, or fibroblasts from skin biopsy.
 In some people with MPS II, analysis of the I2S gene can determine clinical severity.

 Prenatal diagnosis is routinely available by measuring I2S enzymatic activity in amniotic fluid or in chorionic villus tissue.
 If a specific mutation is known to run in the family, prenatal molecular genetic testing can be performed.
 DNA sequencing can reveal if someone is a carrier for the disease.